brico12/EOSC454_term_project/README.md

 #  Straight Ray Tomography
 _An Zhou_
 ### Project Description
-In this project, a straight ray tomography model is used for a simulated sythesis dataset.
+In this project, I built two Straight-Ray Tomography with Layered Earth and Dipping Layers Models respectively using sythesis datasets.

 ### Instructions